INGREDIENTS

 METHOD

-- Dissolve salt in water.
-Place beef cheeks into a container and pour over the brine.
+- Dissolve salt in the warm water.
+Place the beef cheeks into a container and pour over the brine.
 Cover and refrigerate overnight.

-- Remove beef cheeks from the brine and discard liquid.
-Place an induction suitable gourmet casserole dish on mediumhigh heat, induction setting 7.
-Add oil and beef cheeks.
-Sear on both sides until beef is brown, approximately 5 minutes.
+- Remove the beef cheeks from the brine and discard the liquid.
+Heat 2 tablespoons of oil in a gourmet oven dish on medium-high heat, induction setting 7 for 5 minutes.
+Add the beef cheeks and sear on both sides until the beef is brown, approximately 5 minutes.

-- Add 60 ml of red wine to deglaze the pan.
-Simmer for a few minutes, induction setting 4 until the wine has almost evaporated.
-Remove cheeks and meat juice and set aside in a bowl.
+- Add 60 ml of the red wine to deglaze the pan.
+Simmer for a few minutes, on induction setting 4, until the wine has almost evaporated.
+Remove the cheeks and meat juice and set aside in a bowl.

-- Cut onions in half, top to tail, leaving the skin on.
-Add a tablespoon of oil and place the onions cut side down into the casserole dish.
-Cook on medium-high heat, induction setting 7 until blackened.
+- Cut the onions in half, top to tail, leaving the skin on.
+Add a tablespoon of oil and place the onions cut side down into the oven dish.
+Cook on medium-high heat, induction setting 7 for 10 minutes or until the onion is blackened.

-- Add garlic and remaining wine.
-Bring to the boil on induction setting 8.
+- Add the garlic and remaining wine.
+Bring to the boil on high heat, induction setting 8.
 Add the peppercorns, kombu and stock.
-Bring to the boil then reduce to a simmer for 5 minutes on induction setting 4.
+Bring to the boil then reduce to a simmer on induction setting 4 for 5 minutes.

-- Return beef cheeks and meat juices back to the casserole dish and immerse in the braising liquid.
+- Return the beef cheeks and meat juices back to the casserole dish and immerse in the braising liquid.
+Add the bay leaves.

-- Place a saucepan on high heat, induction setting 8 and reduce broth to form a thick sauce, skimming any foam or fat.
+- Place a saucepan on high heat, induction setting 8 and reduce broth for 20 minutes to form a thick sauce, skimming any foam or fat.

 - Once reduced to a glazing consistency, strain again through a fine sieve.